 Can ATMs dispense smaller bills like $5 or $10?

-Some modern branch ATMs can dispense $5 or $10 bills, but these machines are less common.
-Smaller bills run out faster and require more frequent refilling.
+Some modern branch ATMs can dispense $5 or $10 bills, but these machines are less common because smaller bills run out faster.

 Do any ATMs dispense $100 bills?